Updated: Dec 7, 2020

 The FUNdamentals of Improv

-During the course of our Beginners Improv Classes, you will play group games, practice exercises, perform short scenes, and create stories together.
+During the course of Beginners, you will play group games, practice exercises, perform short scenes, and create stories together.
 We will introduce you to our key, fundamentals of Improv, such as:

 Improvisers ‘actively listen’ to understand the signals the other person is giving them.
 This keeps them 'present', responding to each other in 'the now', rather than ‘planning’ ahead.
 Ask any improviser what their most important skill is, and they're likely to say, 'listening'.